jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 shit done using your app, and are confident using it.

 As support folks, our end goal has always been to create badass users.
-We are educators and map builders, guiding our customers to creating awesome things.
+We are educators and map builders by trade, guiding our customers to creating awesome things.

 ## The Heavy Ass Weights are Empowering

-The heavy weight approach creates more badass users faster because it is a more empowering experience.
+The heavy weight approach creates more badass users faster than the light weight alternative because it is a more empowering experience.

 Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know where to start.

 ## Hand-holding support is not empowering

-In the light weight approach, the confused user has to drop an email to support, or call a help line, in order to move forward.
-They might even have their own account rep, who is there to answer their every question.
+In the light weight approach, the confused person has to drop an email to support, or call a help line, in order to move forward.

-The thing is, our customers don't learn by being held by the hand.
-They learn by tinkering, by understanding how the pieces fit together.

-Customers get conditioned that when they want to try something new, they have to call you.
+Over time, confused customers get conditioned that when they want to try something new, they have to call you.
 Or email you.
-Or tweet at you.
-Customers become frozen with fear about trying something new.
+They become frozen with fear about trying something new.

+I don't believe we learn best by being held by the hand.
+We learn by tinkering, by understanding how all the pieces fit together.

 ## Train harder and grow bigger

-With the heavy weight approach, we would identify customizing as an important workflow to learn.
-We would make sure there was a prominent link to our documentation for help, and a really well-thought out doc page clearly laying out how to customize a video.
-To make it really easy, we might also add an in-app tool tip that gets stuck users going again.
+With the heavy weight approach, a common activity like this would get a prominent, well-thought out doc page guiding them through the process.
+We might shoot a screencast for it, and include an in-app tool tip that gets stuck users going again.

 A well-designed, thorough resource means they learn it on their own.
 This leads to more confidence, which leads to more exploration and ultimately more doing.

+## Big Slide of Progress

+So here is how I illustrate the growth of our badass users.

+When you are on-boarding happy customers and giving them lots of good resources, you get a graph that looks like this.
+And you are happy.

+The top line here is our new user growth, and the bottom line is our total support requests.
+Early on each new user we added meant another email or phone call that month.

+Today, our monthly support volume is less than 5% of our total user base.

+## yeah buddy!

+That gets a "yeah buddy".
+What's crazy is that our percentage churn has actually decreased over that period as well.

 ## Takeaway

-To wrap up this point: Heavy weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.
+So to wrap up this point: Heavy weight support enables your users to accomplish their task, again and again, on their timetable.

 ## badass users want self-service help